lmintmate-attic/misc-files/README.md

 * mall.scm: The Scheme version of the above small program.
 Can be executed simply by invoking the decision variable (optionally, after modifying the sunny and friday variables).
 * mall.lisp: The Common Lisp version of the above program.
 Executed as above, difference being that "t" is true and "nil" is false.
 * mall-function.rkt: mall.rkt as a function.
 Execute by writing (decision state of sunny boolean state of friday boolean) e.g. (decision #false #true).
+* mall-function.scm: The Scheme version of the above.
+Execute by writing (decision state of sunny boolean state of friday boolean) e.g. (decision #f #t).

 ### Shapes: ###